 Our Transitional Care providers look forward to working with you to help bridge any gaps in care and help manage patients' care until they can establish with a permanent medical home.

-We welcome you to reach out to us with any questions or concerns.
+We welcome you to reach out to us with any questions or concerns or to find answers to FAQs.

 The NHRMC Transitional Care Clinic helps you safely get back to your daily life by providing your follow-up care once you get out of the hospital.